memo/ofxMSACore/README.md

 Introduction
 ------------
-A very lightweight C++ wrapper which maps basic types to allow tight integration with openFrameworks (www.openframeworks.cc) and Cinder (www.libcinder.org) - or potentially any other C++ frameworks.
+A very lightweight C++ wrapper which maps basic types to allow tight integration with [openFrameworks](www.openframeworks.cc) and [Cinder](www.libcinder.org) - or potentially any other C++ frameworks.
 Used by most of my other ofxMSAxxx addons.

 Licence
 -------
 The code in this repository is available under the [MIT License](https://secure.wikimedia.org/wikipedia/en/wiki/Mit_license).